Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

-Why the "Jumanji" Sequels Don't Hold Up to the Original
+Why the "Jumanji" Sequel Is Inferior to the Original

 People seem to be swept up in the fantasy of Jumanji.
 The 2017 film was a surprise hit, raking in a global total of $962.1 million, just shy of the $1 billion mark.
 The new film, titled The Next Level, is sure to be a hit too.
 Whether it will be as big of a success remains to be seen, but it's sure to be profitable.